SammyUIC0/CS351_Full_Stack_Project/README.md

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**

+**Answer:**
+For our project, we will use PostgreSQL due to its robust and scalable nature.
+PostgreSQL is ideal for leaderboards, tracking user progress, and relational data between users/photos/guesses.
+PostgreSQL integrates well with Django, and supports more advanced features like JSON fields for additional flexibility.
+The main downsides to PostgreSQL include more setup overhead than something like SQLite, and being heavier than something like MongoDB for purely document-like storage.
+However, the benefits of PostgreSQL far outweigh the downsides, making it the best overall choice for our project.

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**

+**Answer:** The database is crucial to our project because we need to dynamically store and update user stats such as scores, high scores, session timestamps, and leaderboards.
+It will also relate text data to images, since this is how the app determines correct and incorrect answers to each prompt.
+To support our application's features, we must design the database such that these relational objects exist, and automatically update the leaderboards each time a score is recorded, or the current date changes.

 ## Third-Party API Integration